 The packaged roll was for a pie, and these tarts only have a tablespoon or so of jam in them, so you don’t want the jam overwhelmed by a thick dough. (my mom asked me how I got the crust so delicate 🙂

-What is the Best Jam to Use?
+What Jam Should You Use?

 Use your favorite jams.
-Because I was originally making these mini tarts for Easter, I chose a range of marmalades with their citrus colors, For Valentines Day I used a range of red jams (raspberry, strawberry and cherry).
+Because I was originally making these mini tarts for Easter, I chose a range of marmalades with their citrus colors, For Valentine’s Day I used a range of red jams (raspberry, strawberry and cherry).

 For Christmas, they all work well…I love currant jellies, but there are many red, fruit flavored jams that are pretty for Christmas.